kadeska/GameCollection/README.md

 * My goal is to create a 2D game.
 I want my game to end up as a representation of my favorite style of video game, an open world RPG.
 I'd like to have concepts from MineCraft such as; blocks, crafting, and open world.
 With my own twist on things.
 And concepts from World of Warcraft such as; quests, and an upgrade tree.

+* In the future I want to make my own server for serving updates to the game and for a game server for various purposes.
+I own a couple raspberry pies and doing this shouldn't be too difficult.

 * The following is a list of games that I made, or still working on.